 Prepares students for Microsoft Office Specialist Access certification exam.
 It is recommended that students have basic keyboarding and Windows skills.
 This course may be taught in an individualized learning format in which case an instructor facilitates the learning process.
 Prerequisite(s): None.
-(PCS 1.2, 3 credit hours - 2 hours lecture - 2 hours l
+(PCS 1.2, 3 credit hours - 2 hours lecture, 2 hours lab)